jamesu/libDTShape/README.markdown

 * Windows (32bit & 64bit)
 * OS X (32bit & 64bit)

-While libDTShape is mainly optimized for x86/x64, but it can support any generic platform provided the platform headers are setup correctly.
+While libDTShape is mainly optimized for x86/x64, it can support any generic platform provided the platform headers are setup correctly.

 ## How do I use it?